 Get your employer plan ready for its close-up

-First of all, the money you contribute to your employer-sponsored plan is taken out automatically, so the money never hits your checking account.
+The money you contribute to your employer-sponsored plan is taken out automatically, so the money never hits your checking account.

 In a traditional plan, your contributions are pre-tax.
 You effectively reduce your taxable income amount, because taxes will be based on your income after the contribution is taken out.
-And an added tax benefit: Your account grows tax-deferred, meaning that you don't pay federal income tax on it until you take withdrawals at retirement.
+An added tax benefit: Your account grows tax-deferred, meaning that you don't pay federal income tax on it until you take withdrawals at retirement.

 How to choose the right plan for you

 Contributing money pre-tax is a good choice if you think your income will be lower when you retire.
-You will pay less tax on the money during retirement than you would if were taxed now.
+You will pay less tax on the money during retirement than you would if it were taxed now.
 This could be attractive if you are a high earner.
 You probably could use a tax break.